Wheat and flour crisis: Powerful hoarders amassed 5mmt wheat illegally

 The country produced 249.556mmt wheat during 10 years while its domestic consumption remained at 241.17mmt wheat during those seasons.
 Pakistan exported record 10.5mmt wheat during past ten years while it imported only 1mmt wheat during this period, revealed official figures exclusively obtained by this correspondent.

-Thus millers say a 20kg wheat bag cost Rs960 in the open market while its grinding charges remain Rs80 to Rs90 conclusively covering all the charges which included electricity, labour, packing, storage and use of machinery, said Khawaja Attaullah, a mill owner based in Lahore.
-So far due to that very reason millers are forced to sell a 20kg flour at price of Rs1,060 to Rs1,070, Attaullah said, adding that the concerned departments have failed to control wheat prices in the market.
+Thus millers say a 20kg wheat bag cost Rs960 in the open market while its grinding charges remain Rs80 to Rs90 conclusively covering all the charges.

-Telling key reasons for recent record hike in wheat and flour prices, a spokesperson for Ministry of National Food Security said, "Low wheat production, prevalence of yellow rust (a fungal disease for the wheat plant), locust threat, higher public sector procurement targets (32 percent of the production), previous years’ pricing trends and restriction over free movement of wheat within the country.
-“There is a shortfall of 1.411mmt of wheat this year,” spokesperson told The News on the condition of anonymity.
-“The shortfall is going to be mitigated by importing 1.5mmt of wheat through the private sector for now.”

-Managements of other stakeholders namely Passco, food departments of provinces, CCP and USC did not respond to this correspondent for comments.